CLERK MAGISTRATE HEARINGS

 This requirement does not apply (1) if the accused has been under arrest for the offense(s) for which the complaint is sought, (2) if there is an accompanying felony charge, (3) if the application for complaint is denied summarily, or (4) if the magistrate decides that there is an imminent threat of bodily injury,confession of a crime, or flight from the Commonwealth by the accused.

 It is a misnomer that just because a case may be scheduled for a clerk’s hearing, a lawyer is not necessary but this can not be any further from the truth.
-Because a complaint has yet to be issued I can fashion a game plan to to either obtain a dismissal of the complaint or fashion a resolution that keeps the complaint from being issued altogether.
-Prior to the hearing I will evaluate your case, possibly contact the arresting officer,speak with witnesses, and prepare arguments to convince the clerk magistrate to dismiss the application for complaint against you.
+Because a complaint has yet to be issued I will fashion a game plan to give us the best chance for a favorable outcome or fashion a resolution that keeps the complaint from being issued altogether.
+Prior to the hearing I will evaluate your case and prepare arguments in an attempt to convince the clerk magistrate to dismiss the application for complaint against you.
 The importance of a complaint not issuing is that there is no public record of it — and it would be as if the charge never happened at all.
 When a potential client calls my office to ask whether or not they should hire a lawyer, my response is typically that,whether I am going to represent them or not, a lawyer should accompany the client.
 The danger for an unrepresented defendant is that his or her ignorance of both the legal and practical aspects to a clerk’s hearing may give you the false sense of security in going at it alone.
-I have argued hundreds if not thousands of hearings over my 23-year career and have built a reputation based on aggressive and thorough representation of all my clients,In addition, have built up good will with many of the clerk’s, some whom started practicing law around the same time I did.
-Knowing the clerk however is never a substitute for preparation.

 Needless to say, a clerk’s hearing is a terrific opportunity for you to keep your record clean.